 Pete’s final coherent thought was of his wife and his daughter, back home on Earth.

-And then Pete felt himself being torn in two.
-But that wasn’t entirely right.
-He was becoming two.
-Simultaneously.
-He felt it.
+And then Pete tore in two.
+Only that wasn’t right.
+He became two.
 But the two Petes shared different fates.
 He was both, and somehow, he was neither.
-One Pete was incinerated instantaneously – torn apart and shredded into annihilation.
-It happened so quickly that he felt neither pain nor fear.
+It incinerated one Pete in an instant — torn apart and shredded into annihilation.
+He felt neither pain nor fear.
 One moment he was, the next he wasn’t.
 Pete was gone.

 The other Pete was a different story.

 The first thing he noticed was that he no longer had his old body.
-The second thing he noticed was that he did have a body of sorts.
+The second thing was he did have a body of sorts.
 His body was everything.
 It took him a moment to register this sensation, but once he clocked it, it all made sense, in a single step.
-First there was confusion, then there was complete and utter understanding and acceptance.
+First, there was confusion, then there was complete and utter understanding and acceptance.
 There was not an in-between.

-Pete was floating in nothing.
+Pete floated in nothing.
 Pete was also the nothingness.
 He was the vacuum in which he sailed.
 He was the darkness that surrounded him.
-The nothingness was overwhelming.
+The nothingness overwhelmed.
 He felt hollow at the emptiness inside.
 He felt stranded as he floated in the absence of everything.

 The answers came to him via a drip-feed.
-The remedies came to him all at once, like a roaring waterfall.
+The remedies came to him all at once, the roar of a waterfall.

 Pete wanted light, and then there was a flare before his non-eyes.
 Sun, thought the thing that had once been human.
 The sun looked lonely, so the Pete-thing wanted planets to join it.
 Rocks appeared in the vacuum, scattered across the plain of darkness.
 Several collided with each other.
 Some exploded.
-Others floated off, for destinations that new-Pete was unconcerned with.
-Bits and pieces, here and there, began circling the throbbing star.
+Others floated off, for destinations that didn’t concern new-Pete.
+Bits and pieces, here and there, began to circle the throbbing star.

-One of the worlds spinning around the burning ball of gas was thirsty, so the post-Pete-being gave it water.
-It looked blue and sparkling, as it twisted in the light.
+One of the worlds that spun around the burning ball of gas was thirsty, so the post-Pete-being gave it water.
+It sparkled, blue and shiny, as it twisted in the light.
 Like a marble, suspended in the ether.
-He also gave the other spheres some resources of their own, but these are closely guarded secrets which I will not spill.
+He also gave the other spheres some resources of their own, but these are secrets which I won’t spill.

-Pete watched as things developed, occasionally putting in a hand here and there, when he so wished.
-Never acting too often, never interfering too infrequently.
-The answers came to him both immediately and after an infinity, equally from external sources and from within.
-Now, Pete thought and was told, and then he acted accordingly – often simultaneously with the arrival of the instructions.
+Pete watched as things developed.
+He put in a hand, here and there, when he so wished.
+Never too often, never too seldom.
+The answers came to him both immediately and after an infinity.
+From external sources and from within.
+Now, said Everything.
+And then he acted — often with the instant arrival of the instructions.

-Pete tended to the thriving system like a gardener to their plot – planting seeds, watering, pruning and harvesting.
+The system thrived, and Pete tended to it like a gardener to their plot.
+He planted seeds, watered, pruned and harvested.
 He watched his creations bloom.
 He watched his creations wither and die.
-Not everything is destined for a long life, and that is okay, thought Everything, as time unfolded in every direction.
+Not everything is destined for long life, and that is okay, thought Everything.
+Time unfolded in every direction.

-After a time, the small creatures on the tiny blue speck began sending things outward.
+After a while, the small creatures on the tiny blue speck began to send things outward.
 A few explosions, here and there.
 These small-scale sparks in the heavens told not-Pete that they were learning.
-He left them to it, for that was what he was meant to do.
+He left them to it, for that was what he should do.

 Eventually, they got it right.

-After a time, they began sending themselves out, too.
+After a time, they began to send themselves out, too.

 Following an instant and an eternity, Pete was joined by another.